makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors/Lizard/Spock
 ```

-Hints on functionality
+Functionality

-- the user should be able to enter their name before the game
+- the user can enter his name before the game
-- the user will be presented the choices (rock, paper and scissors)
+- the user will be presented the choices (rock, paper, scissors, lizard and spock)
 - the user can choose one option
 - the game will choose a random option
 - a winner will be declared